 The rapid adoption of web and mobile-based business services in China and India is considered to be the key driver in this region.

 The key factors that push the growth of the fleet management market are:

-Fleet managers face the same problems that all managers do, including managing staff effectively, saving on costs, and getting results.
-However, along with these big-picture problems, fleet managers have to deal with the following real-time issues.
+Fleet managers face the same problems that all managers do, including managing staff effectively, saving on costs, and increasing results.
+However, along with these big-picture problems, fleet managers have to deal with the following real-time issues: